-I first saw homemade tortillas posted at Fearless Homemaker.
 The tortillas pictured in my post may look slightly more brown than a traditional flour tortilla as I used 1/2 cup whole wheat flour and 3 cups all-purpose flour in place of 3 1/2 cups all-purpose flour.
 When making tortillas at home, I can not stress enough the importance of rolling the tortillas very thin.
 I was hesitant to do so at first, and I ended up with tortillas much less pliable than desired (they were just plain hard).
-A good tip provided in the original post linked above was to use an 8-inch salad plate as a guide to trim the rolled-out circles.
+A good tip is to use an 8-inch salad plate as a guide to trim the rolled-out circles.

-On to what started it all – the attempt to recreate Taco Bell’s red sauce.
-I found a recipe at CopyKat Recipes, and I’ve been told it did not disappoint.
-I have not eaten a Taco Bell bean burrito in years, and I did not do my due diligence and buy one of their bean burritos to taste test the red sauce compared to my homemade red sauce.
+My attempt to recreate Taco Bell’s red sauce, according to my source, did not disappoint.
+I myself have not eaten a Taco Bell bean burrito in years, and I did not do my due diligence and buy one of their bean burritos to taste test the red sauce compared to my homemade red sauce.
 All I can say with certainty is putting these three homemade dishes together made for a pretty good bean burrito.

 The process of making tortillas and refried beans at home was fairly simple and well worth the gains in flavor.
-Though cooking from scratch is rarely the path of least resistance, I really like the sense of accomplishment I get when I serve a fully homemade meal.
-Preparing the three components of this meal do no take a lot of time.
-You can start the sauce simmering while you make and roll out the tortillas, then brown the tortillas while the beans simmer.
-Finish the beans, spread them on a fresh homemade tortilla, top with red sauce (and a little cheese if desired) and you have a nice little lunch on your hands.
+Cooking from scratch is rarely the path of least resistance, but I do enjoy the sense of accomplishment I get when I serve a fully homemade meal.
 Enjoy!